How I Went from Burn-out Entrepreneur to Automating my $4M Company and 10x my Productivity.

 Apart from entrepreneurs becoming too attached to their business, there is a common feeling of dread, that if they don’t do XY and Z, then the business will implode.

-It was only after reading Tim Ferris’s popular book which created an internal epiphany of sorts.
+It was only after reading the popular book by Tim Ferris did I have an internal epiphany of sorts.
 I realized that I was spending too much of my time doing all the execution.
 I had created a mindset for my employees to always come to me for any questions and I felt chained to the business.